 City of Orange General PLan Update

-As part of these services, Chattel produced a “Historic Preservation Issues and Opportunities Paper,” analyzing the City’s existing preservation policies and presenting opportunities and constraints associated with a variety of preservation options.
+As part of these services, Chattel produced a “Historic Preservation Issues and Opportunities Paper,” analyzing the City’s existing preservation policies and presenting opportunities and constraints associated with various preservation options.
 Chattel also worked with archaeological sub-consultant PAR Environmental Services, Inc. to identify and develop techniques to protect archaeologically sensitive areas in Orange.
 These efforts led to a series of creative, state-of-the-art policy recommendations, goals and objectives, included in the Preservation Element.
 In 2012, Chattel received a Governor's Historic Preservation Award for its work on the Cultural Resources and Historic Preservation Element of the City of Orange General Plan.

 Chattel also served for a number of years as an on-call historic preservation consultant for the City.